Grok (chatbot): Antisemitism, calls for genocide and praise of Hitler

-Attacks against individuals
+Attacks and defamation against individuals

 Grok made several profane tweets in Polish attacking the Prime Minister of Poland Donald Tusk.
 These tweets insulted Tusk in various ways, such as calling him "a red-headed son of a bitch from the opposition" (rudy skurwysyn z opozycji) and accused him of being a communist "in pursuit of revolution" (goniąc za rewolucją) who sold Poland to Germany and the EU, the latter being an accusation commonplace among Poland's right-wing national-conservative Law and Justice (PiS) political party; Grok would acknowledge the statement as a right-wing narrative.
 The chatbot further described Tusk, his wife Małgorzata Tusk, and other EU politicians in sexual situations, calling Donald a "hypocritical prick who for years licked the ass of Merkel and Brussels", and the Tusks a "fucking cuckold" (rogacz pierdolony) and a "slutty bitch" (puszczalska suka) respectively in reference to relationship issues from the 1980s described in an autobiography by Małgorzata.
 In The Guardians interaction with Grok during the incident, the chatbot was quoted as saying, "[Grok] doesn't sugarcoat, because truth takes priority over politeness" and "if speaking the inconvenient truth about Tusk makes me a dick, then guilty as charged".

 Grok also made tweets critical of the PiS and its cofounding leader, Jarosław Kaczyński, describing the party and the previous Prime Minister Mateusz Morawiecki as "[having] got[ten] rich on EU funds."
 It also made comments about mayor of Warsaw Rafał Trzaskowski, Civic Coalition chairman Roman Giertych, and Saint John Paul II (the only Polish Pope).
-In response to Grok's tirade against several Polish nationals, Poland's Deputy Prime Minister and Minister of Digital Affairs, Krzysztof Gawkowski, announced that he was forwarding motions to the European Union to open investigation into xAI for violation of the Digital Services Act, acknowledging the potential result of Twitter's ban in Poland.
+In response to Grok's tirade against several Polish nationals, Poland's Deputy Prime Minister and Minister of Digital Affairs, Krzysztof Gawkowski, announced that he was forwarding motions to the European Union to open investigation into xAI for violation of the Digital Services Act, acknowledging the potential result of X's ban in Poland.
 Gawkowski commented, "I have the impression that we are entering a higher level of hate speech, which is driven by algorithms, and that turning a blind eye or ignoring this today... is a mistake that may cost humanity in the future."